BCAppsLimited/BankValidator/index.md

       cta: Show me the Money
       url: /install-guide
     - title: The Algorithm
-      excerpt: Learn about the NZ Bank Account format and how we perform the validation.
+      excerpt: Learn about the New Zealand and Australian Bank Account formats and how we perform the validation.
       cta: Teach Me
       url: /the-algorithm
     - title: Errors Explained